Business

 High-low pricing

-This type of pricing plays on the contrast between a high initial price and a discounted offer.
-This approach is often used with time-limited discounts or promotions, creating a sense of urgency and encouraging customers to take advantage of the lower SaaS price.
+This form of pricing is based on the differences between high starting price and a discounted one.
+This strategy is recurrently applied to time-sensitive discounts or promotions, which forms a feeling of urgency and makes customers utilize the lower SaaS price.

 Trial pricing